 In a constantly changing world of digital communication, the study of writing is needed more than ever.
-Employers in every field are looking for—and hiring—modern writers, those who can make the complex clear, those who can produce and revise texts across screens, those who can move an audience in a new direction.
-Writing Studies prepares you for this career, offering you the chance to earn our national award-winning Professional Writing Certificate.
+Employers are looking for—and hiring—modern writers, those who can make the complex clear, produce and revise texts across screens, and move an audience in a new direction.
+The two-time national-award winning Writing Studies program prepares you for this career.

-At the heart of each Writing Studies course is the study of rhetoric, the ancient art of finding and circulating arguments, and its application to real life situations.
-In other words, you get to take what you learn in the classroom and make something happen outside the classroom.
-It's hands-on, real world, problem-solving, a unique experience and an advantage on the job market or when transferring to your four-year institution.
+At the heart of every Writing Studies’ course is the study of rhetoric, the ancient art of finding and circulating arguments.
+You will take rhetorical theory and apply it to real situations.
+This hands-on, real world, problem-solving approach to writing is a unique experience that prepares you for academic, public, and professional writing and affords you the opportunity to assemble a professional portfolio that you can use on the job market and when transferring to four-year institutions.

 Whether you intend to write as a career or are looking to make a difference in your community with your writing, come join us in Writing Studies and write the world.